How to open a savings account

 1. Choose the right bank or credit union

 The first step is to research and choose a bank, fintech or credit union that aligns with your financial goals.
-Compare factors like savings interest rates, fees, and minimum balance requirements to find the best option.
+Compare factors like savings interest rates, fees and minimum balance requirements to find the best option.

 You can start by looking at well-known institutions (like RBC and Scotiabank) digital banks (like Tangerine, EQ Bank and Simplii) or consider your local credit unions.

-2. Decide on the type of savings account
+2. Choose the type of savings account

-Next, decide on the type of savings account you need.
+Next, decide which type of savings account you need.
 Basic savings accounts are ideal for storing money with modest interest, while high-interest savings accounts offer better returns but may have conditions.
 If you’re looking for tax advantages, consider a Tax-Free Savings Account (TFSA), which allows your money to grow without tax.

 3. Gather necessary documentation

 In most Canadian financial institutions, you can either provide two documents—one showing your name and address and another confirming your name and date of birth—or one document indicating your name and date of birth with verification from a bank customer or community member.
-These documents can include utility bills, a Canadian-issued ID, bank statements, and more.
+These documents can include utility bills, Canadian-issued ID, bank statements and more.

 4. Open the account online or in person